Beyond PI Planning

 • Priorities can change without disrupting in-flight work

-• Flow metrics (lead time, throughput, WIP) drive decisions
+• Flow metrics (cycle time, throughput, WIP) drive decisions

 • Alignment is persistent, not episodic